 - Public performance of solo cabaret or devised performance

 - Full season of work produced at the Edinburgh Festival Fringe; including a fully produced main stage musical theatre production (previous productions include Jerry Springer the Opera, Spring Awakening, Company and Avenue Q) and the performances of a brand new work developed through the course of the year (previous productions include the award-winning Wasted Love, Freak Show, Forest Boy and Rocket Science)

 We welcome applications from international students.
 Auditions are held each year in USA and Canada as well as other selected locations.
 DVD auditions are welcomed from non UK students.
 Please see our website for further information on what to prepare or contact us directly.

 Fees and funding

 New Scottish and EU domiciled students may be eligible for a Postgraduate Tuition Fee Loan.
 All eligible students will be able to apply directly to Student Awards Agency for Scotland (SAAS) for a non-means tested loan of up to £3,400.
-See the following website for further details of the PSAS scheme:

 Scottish domiciled postgraduate students on eligible courses can also apply for a Postgraduate Living Cost Loan up to £4,500 towards living expenses.
 This is in addition to the existing loan available towards the cost of their tuition fees.